mauricioszabo/hydrogen/docs/Troubleshooting.md

   [#53](https://github.com/nteract/hydron/issues/53) the details of your installation.

-  ## Hydron stopped working after updating Atom
+  ## Hydron stopped working after updating Pulsar

-  Whenever your Atom is upgraded, the Hydron package needs to be rebuilt.
-Atom should prompt you to rebuild Hydron after upgrading.
+  Whenever your Pulsar is upgraded, the Hydron package needs to be rebuilt.
+Pulsar should prompt you to rebuild Hydron after upgrading.
 In case it doesn't, you can manually rebuild Hydron from the Panel that opens when executing `Incompatible Packages: View` via the [command palette](https://flight-manual.atom.io/getting-started/sections/atom-basics/#command-palette).

-  You can also access this Panel by clicking on the tiny red bug icon at the bottom right of Atom.
+  You can also access this Panel by clicking on the tiny red bug icon at the bottom right of Pulsar.

   ![fullscreen-tiny-bug](https://user-images.githubusercontent.com/10860657/38326862-1c5b9cac-3804-11e8-9c08-7d020650288e.png)
   ![tiny-bug](https://user-images.githubusercontent.com/32625394/38327162-2bfa86a6-380d-11e8-8ff5-aab77393a834.png)

-  In case the Atom GUI `Rebuild Packages` button doesn't work, you can try running `apm rebuild hydron` (to rebuild) or `apm install hydron` (to reinstall) in the package directory then restarting Atom to resolve.
+  In case the Pulsar GUI `Rebuild Packages` button doesn't work, you can try running `apm rebuild hydron` (to rebuild) or `apm install hydron` (to reinstall) in the package directory then restarting Pulsar to resolve.

 ## Setting environment variables on Windows